· Sustain the diversity and independence of the philanthropic sector.

 · Maintain transparency and accountability throughout the philanthropic sector.

 Public policy should encourage and recognize charitable giving by all Americans at all levels.
-SECF supports efforts to maximize incentives for charitable giving, and make them available for all Americans, in order to enhance the ability of foundations, nonprofits and the broader social sector to support critical community needs.
+We support efforts to maximize incentives for charitable giving and make them available for all Americans in order to allow greater support of critical community needs.

 Help deliver our agenda to lawmakers – download a version you can provide to policymakers when you meet in-person!